yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 [![Build Status](https://github.com/yufongpeng/ChemistryQuantitativeAnalysis.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/yufongpeng/ChemistryQuantitativeAnalysis.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/yufongpeng/ChemistryQuantitativeAnalysis.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/yufongpeng/ChemistryQuantitativeAnalysis.jl)

 `ChemistryQuantitativeAnalysis.jl` is a package for quantitative analysis of chemicals based on tabular data.

+For an interactive frontend, see [`InteractiveQuantification.jl`](https://github.com/yufongpeng/InteractiveQuantification.jl).

 ## Tabular data wrapper
-This package provides two basic wrappers, `ColumnDataTable{A, T}` and `RowDataTable{A, T}` which are subtypes of `AbstractDataTable{A, T}`. `ColumnDataTable` indicates that part of columns represent analytes, and all rows reprsent samples. `RowDataTable` indicates that part of columns represent samples, and all rows represent analytes.
+This package provides two wrappers for data, `ColumnDataTable{A, T}` and `RowDataTable{A, T}` which are subtypes of `AbstractDataTable{A, T}`. `ColumnDataTable` indicates that part of columns represent analytes, and all rows reprsent samples. `RowDataTable` indicates that part of columns represent samples, and all rows represent analytes.
 Both types have the same properties, but the actual meanings may be different.
 |Property|`ColumnDataTable{A, T}`|`RowDataTable{A, T}`|
 |----------|---------------------|------------------|
 |`analytename`|`AbstractVector{Symbol}`, the column names that are analytes names|`AbstractVector{Symbol}`, symbols transformed from column `analytecol`.|